Find Grad Schools

 60% Women

 Rocky Vista University comes in at #18 on our list of the most popular colleges offering master's degrees in biomedical sciences.
 Each year, around 1,300 students seeking various degrees attend the university.
 During the most recent year for which we have data, 50 people received their master's degree in biomedical sciences from Rocky Vista University.
-About 60% of this group were women, and 41% were students from an underrepresented racial-ethnic group.
+Around 18% of these students were from an underrepresented racial-ethnic group, and 60% were women.

 #19